luyadev/luya/docs/guide/app-cmslayouts.md

 # CMS Layout

-The CMS Layouts let the Content Management System know where to render the content blocks.
+The CMS layouts let the "Content Management System" know where to render the content blocks.

-If you are using the CMS Module in your application (which is installed by default in the kickstarter application) then you can use the CMS Layouts.
+If you are using the CMS module in your application (which is installed by default in the LUYA kickstarter application) then you can use the CMS layouts.

 ## Create new Layout

-All CMS Layouts are stored in the `views/cmslayouts` folder which is located in the base path of your project.
-If we create a new layout with 2 columns (for example) we just add a new view file to the cmslayouts folder like `views/cmslayouts/2columns.php`.
+All CMS layouts are stored in the `views/cmslayouts` folder which is located in the base path of your project.
+If we create a new layout with e.g. 2 columns we just add a new view file to the `cmslayouts folder like `views/cmslayouts/2columns.php`.

-You can now add html content to the new cmslayout file *2columns.php* but the most important is to let the cms know on which part of the file the user can add content (blocks).
+You can now add html content to the new CMS layout file `2columns.php` but the most important is to let the CMS know on which part of the file the user can add content (blocks).
 To mark the area which can be filled with user content is called placeholder a can be defined with the $placeholders array `<?= $placeholders['YOUR_VARIABLE_NAME']; ?>`.
 In the example below we have made 2 placeholders for each column (left and right):

 ```php
 <div class="row">